Cargill/splinter/splinterd/man/splinterd.1.md

   Specify multiple endpoints in a comma-separated list or with separate `--advertised-endpoint` options.

-`--bind BIND-ENDPOINT`
-: Specifies the connection endpoint for the REST API.
-(Default: 127.0.0.1:8080.)

 `-c`, `--config` `CONFIG-FILE`
 : Specifies the path and file name for a `splinterd` configuration file, which is a TOML file that contains `splinterd` settings.
 (The file name must end